 Overview

-The AUC will hold a public hearing when issues arising from an application cannot be otherwise resolved.
+The AUC holds a public hearing when issues arising from an application cannot be otherwise resolved.
 A hearing brings all parties involved together to publicly express their views and present their evidence in support of, or in opposition to an application.
 Public hearings are held before a Commission panel in a fair and orderly forum similar to a court of law.
 This process allows the AUC to make a fully informed decision.

 Participants in a hearing can represent themselves or be represented by legal counsel.
 In addition, participants may hire experts to assist in preparing and presenting evidence to support their position.
 More information can be found on the hiring a lawyer and/or expert page.